facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 How To Get Tourist Tax Refunds

-Remember our friend GST?
+Remember our friend Goods and Service Tax (GST)?
 Yep, there’s a GST, or Value-Added Tax (VAT) whenever you purchase goods overseas as well.

-In some countries, you are able to get a tourist tax refund on goods that you’ve bought overseas if you meet the minimum spending requirement.
+In some countries, you can get a tourist tax refund on goods that you’ve bought overseas if you meet the minimum spending requirement.

 For the love of money, please don’t be a blur sotong and just pay taxes overseas when you don’t need to!

-Here are a list of countries that have or do not have tourist tax refunds:
+Here is a list of countries that have or do not have tourist tax refunds:

 DestinationTourist Tax RefundGST/VAT